abs-tudelft/sbd/src/lab2/rubric.md

 * Related Learning Objectives: L1, L4

-The student selects and executes an appropriate strategy at the cluster level to overcome bottlenecks in their implementation.
+The student selects and executes an appropriate strategy at the cluster level to overcome bottlenecks in their implementation, and takes into consideration the trade-off between cost and performance.

 An example where this is done appropriately is: if the application throughput is bound by network I/O, the student can choose to run the application on instances